grape0117/swiss_axapharm_autodrive/Readme.md

      Please copy <code>aips2sqlite.jar</code> file in the same directory with <code>auto_drive.exe</code><br>
      Please run <code>auto_drive.exe</code> by double-clicking.
    	 It takes some time to complete.
 In the same directory, some folders are resulted.
 The database_json folder is the output which we should use.<br>
-     Then you can upload that folder to your admin panel.<br>
+     Then you can upload that folder to your admin panel instead of the old database_json folder.<br>